Skip to content

 Water scarcity and failing water management systems

-For irrigation, farmers in Hawija used to rely almost 100% on state-operated and controlled canals connected to the Al Zab river and its tributaries.
+For irrigation, farmers in Hawija used to rely almost 100% on state-operated and controlled canals connected to the Al Zab River and its tributaries.
 This water system was heavily damaged and sabotaged by warfare and by ISIL and has not been fully repaired.
-On top of that, just like Iraq’s giant rivers Euphrates and Tigris, levels of the Al Zab river have been steadily dropping in the past decades.
-Increasingly, in times of severe water scarcity, authorities shut off these canals.
-Pushing farmers to dig deeper and deeper for private well water.

 For farmers who survived the war and violent extremism and who had to start all over again from scratch and with next to no support, adapting to the consequences of climate change is an investment they simply can’t afford.

-To support Hawija in addressing this double burden of conflict and climate adversity, Cordaid joined hands with others in the ‘Blossom Up, Agriculture for growth’.
+To support Hawija in addressing this double burden of conflict and climate adversity, Cordaid joined with others in the ‘Blossom Up, Agriculture for growth’.

 This project started in September 2022, with UNDP as its implementor, funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), provided through KFW Development Bank.
 UNDP implements this project in partnership with a consortium consisting of Cordaid, Al-Ghad and Delphy.
 Its aim?
 To revatilise Hawija’s agricultural and agri-business sector.